DO I NEED A PASSPORT TO VISIT BAJA CALIFORNIA?

 Although we operate south of the border, your ticket sale technically happens in the U.S. (albeit via the internet), and so as a California LLC we're responsible for both U.S. federal and California state business taxes.

-We'll gladly provide a refund with at least a 48-hour notice.
-For private tours a $25 cancellation fee per person applies.
+For public tours we'll gladly provide a refund with at least a 48-hour notice.
+For private tours a $25 cancellation fee per person applies regardless of advance notice.

 ANYTHING WE MISSED?